About Aucilla River

 Aucilla, which is a (WMA) water Management Area offers several different fishing opportunities.
 It winds its way for 70 miles through swamps and hardwood hammocks.
 All while somehow misses every central town or industry anywhere near its path.
 Aucilla finally arrives at the Gulf as a tea-stained colored river of medium size.
 The exact point of entry is the far eastern end of the St. Marks National Wildlife Refuge.
 The Aucilla forms part of the St. Marks’s eastern boundary right before Apalachee Bay and the Gulf of Mexico.
 Consistently part of the refuge that visitors to St. Marks rarely see.

-This is definitely a place for people who want to get away from everyone else.
-On weekends it’s busy if five boats launch in the same morning.
-During the week you’re likely to have the river to yourself.
-Everything that is wild and wonderful about Florida is present along the banks of the Aucilla river.
-Gators, eagles, herons, ospreys and cormorants by the tree full are all expected sights on just a short trip down this river.
-As you approach the mouth of the river it widens into a fairly substantial bay dotted with oyster bars.
+I looked at a place for people who want to get away from everyone else.
+On weekends it’s busy if five boats launch on the same morning.
+During the week, you’re likely to have the river to yourself.
+Everything wild and wonderful about Florida is present along the banks of the Aucilla River.
+Gators, eagles, herons, ospreys, and cormorants by the tree full are all expected sights on just a short trip down this river.
+As you approach the river’s mouth, it widens into a reasonably substantial bay dotted with oyster bars.
 Surrounding the bay are vast expanses of salt marsh.
-The salt marshes are a huge maze of dead end creeks and tidal streams.
+The salt marshes are an enormous maze of dead-end creeks and tidal streams.

-The Aucilla River is one of those places that takes a little more work to get to and a little more caution once you’re there, but these are the very things that make any wilderness exciting.
-If you would like to see what Florida looks like without the tourist trappings and enjoy some great fishing while you’re at it visit the Aucilla.
-This is one of the last wild Florida rivers.
+The Aucilla River is one place that takes a little more work to get to and a little more caution once you’re there.
+But these are the very things that make any wilderness exciting.
+If you would like to see what Florida looks like without the tourist hot spots and enjoy good fishing, visit the Aucilla River.
+It is one of the last wild Florida rivers.